Hual/SA-MP-Plus/README.md

 ####Windows:
   * Open the provided solution file (.sln) in Visual Studio.
+  * Make sure to change the target to *"Release"* unless you want a build with debug symbols.

 ####Linux:
   * Open a terminal and use the following commands: